Noah Beery Jr.: Life and career

 Beery's early television work included a weekly stint as Joey the Clown in Circus Boy with Micky Dolenz in the mid-1950s.
 In 1960, Beery replaced Burt Reynolds as the co-starring sidekick on Riverboat, an NBC Western series starring Darren McGavin.

 He appeared once on the religion anthology series Crossroads and on Walter Brennan's ABC sitcom, The Real McCoys.
 He guest-starred three times on the long-running NBC Western series The Virginian in the 1960s, and twice during the same era on Wagon Train.
-In 1965, he made two guest appearances on Perry Mason (murderer Tony Claus in "The Case of the Golden Venom", nine months later he played as defendant Lucas Tolliver in "The Case of the Hasty Honeymooner").
+In 1965, he made two guest appearances on Perry Mason ("The Case of the Golden Venom" and "The Case of the Hasty Honeymooner").

 Beery portrayed the buckskin-clad recurring sidekick character "Buffalo Baker" in the 17-episode 1967 television series Hondo starring Ralph Taeger, a role played by Ward Bond in the original 3D John Wayne film.
 In 1970 Beery appeared as Will Baxter on the TV western The Virginian.
 But Beery remains best known for his role as Joseph "Rocky" Rockford, the amiable but occasionally cantankerous father of Jim Rockford, James Garner's character on The Rockford Files (1974–1980).

 Personal life

 Beery Jr.'s first wife until 1966 was Maxine Jones, the only child of Western star Buck Jones.
-His second wife from 1968 until his death was Lisa Thorman.
-He had two daughters, Muffett and Melissa; a son, actor Bucklind Beery; and three step-children, Page, Sean, and Lorena Slattery.
+His second wife from 1968 until his death was Lisa (née Thorman).
+He had two daughters, Muffett and Melissa; a son, actor Bucklind Beery; and three step-children, Page and Sean Slattery and Lerena Barbe.

 On February 8, 1960, he received a star located at 7047 Hollywood Blvd. on the Hollywood Walk of Fame for his contributions to the television industry.

+Death

 Beery died on November 1, 1994, in Tehachapi, California of a cerebral thrombosis, aged 81.
 He was interred in Forest Lawn Memorial Park.